 "Colors" in the Kodiak Alutiiq Picture Dictionary

-Soon to be available in its second edition, the Kodiak Alutiiq Picture Dictionary or Qik'rtarmiut Sugpiat Niugneret book by Alisha Drabek contains the Kodiak Alutiiq color terms on the back page of the book, available for individual download as both the color pencil illustration with labels and a blank sheet for students to label themselves as a practice activity.
+Available in its second edition, the Kodiak Alutiiq Picture Dictionary or Qik'rtarmiut Sugpiat Niugneret book by Alisha Drabek contains the Kodiak Alutiiq color terms on the back page of the book, available for individual download as both the color pencil illustration with labels and a blank sheet for students to label themselves as a practice activity.
 The glossary for this book serves as the basis for the Online Alutiiq Dictionary launched through this site, which includes page number references to the Picture Dictionary for each word.
 The page numbers are the same for both first and second editions.

 Alutiiq Traditions Book